bwbaugh/infertweet/README.md

 not copied along with the installation.
 Therefore, either copy these files manually or run from the source directory.

+To start the server, run: `python -m infertweet.web.main`

 ### RESTful JSON API

 #### GET sentiment/classify